rmeyerth/lard-site/docs/toolkit/error-handling.md

     addErrorHandler(new SLOPNativeErrorHandler(null));
 }
 ```
 SLOP follows the typical form of error handling where errors / exceptions can be thrown.
-As such, the next step
+As such, let's perform
-is to create a token to handle this:
+the next step logical step and define a token to handle these:
 ```java
 public class ThrowsToken extends ErrorToken {